jakobjanot/ML-Cutter/README.md

 ## Workflow

-When the template is initialized it creates a project structure that is ready for developing your very own PyTorch model 🔥
+When the template is initialized it creates a blank project structure, ready for developing your very own model package 📦

 My typical workflow using this project structure is the following: